UnfoldedInc/earthengine-layers/docs/developer-guide/authentication.md

 ## Pydeck

 If using the `pydeck-earthengine-layers` package, any extra authentication steps should be handled for you automatically.
-You'll only need to do the standard Python Earth Engine authentication to work with Earth Engine Python objects, i.e.:
+You'll need only the standard authentication required by the `earthengine-api` library to work with Earth Engine Python objects, i.e.:

 ```py
 import ee